epccs/RPUno/Hardware/README.md

 # How To Use

-Connect the application electronics (e.g. flow meter, analog current loops, and digital) and check the connections.
-Then connect the input power.

-+5V power on J7 is not populated, when I use the power from this point I solder some wires to the through holes, it is risky to populate the pluggable connector next to the input power.

-This board has an ATmega328p like an Arduino Uno but is dedicated to the onboard hardware.
-Four digital lines IO5, IO6, IO7, and IO9 control current sources.
-Analog channels ADC3 and ADC2 are reserved for off-board options.
-The digital line IO9 is used to control power to the SHLD_VIN.
-Analog channels ADC4 and ADC5 are dedicated for I2C and not wired to the analog header.
-While analog channels ADC7 and ADC6 are used to measure the power input voltage and current.
+The application should have a wiring diagram to show the setup.

 ## Solar

 Trickle charging a battery can be done directly through a diode when the PV source is less than or about .02C (e.g. 200mA into a 10AHr battery).
-This means that the need for a charge controller depends on if the user wants to ratio the PV and battery storage for trickle or quick charging (i.e. >0.02C).
-I am using an SLP003-12U panel that charges at less than 200mA and a 10AHr AGM battery with a diode that blocks dark current (e.g. no charge controller at all).
+This means that the need for a charge controller depends on if the user wants to size the PV and battery storage for trickle or quick charging (i.e. >0.02C).
+When I use an SLP003-12U panel that charges at less than 200mA and a 10AHr AGM battery with a diode that blocks dark current no charge controller is needed.

 ## Input Power LC